mikhailshilkov/mikhailio-hugo/content/lab/terraform/5-expressions/index.md

 Note that the reference uses the Terraform resource name `rg`, not the Resource Group name `terraform-workshop`.

-Terraform checks expressions before applying the definitions and it's able to catch errors like broken references.
+Terraform checks expressions before applying the definitions, and it's able to catch errors like broken references.

 ## Reference Name and Location of the Resource Group